 It comes in both large and small variations.
 It has a straight cutting edge for lines and cleaning up flat surfaces.

-It works for projects involving flat work for emphasizing lines.
+It works for projects involving flat work to emphasize lines.

 It specializes in deep gouges with a U-shaped cutting edge.